Board Elections 2022: Meet the candidates

 Located in: Cameroon

-3. Improve the French-speaking side with the translation of documents into French.
-The translation into French of the Linux essential, LPIC-101 and LPIC-102 course materials is already part of my objectives.
+3. Improve the French-speaking side with the translation of documents (course materials) and exams into French.

-4. I can say that LPI is not known enough some places like Africa, especially in French-speaking Africa.
+4. As a native of Africa living on this continent, I can say that LPI is not known enough in Africa, especially in French-speaking Africa.
 Communication efforts should be made for LPI to be better known in Africa.